Home>Health Hub>Gut Health>IBD Diet Myths Debunked by an IBD Dietitian: Part 2

 Certain diets are now also used clinically in specific situations, as mentioned above.

-Nutrition matters hugely but it should always complement medical care, not replace it.
+Nutrition matters hugely, but it should always complement medical care, not replace it.

 Myth 2: “People With IBD Should Avoid Fibre”